Jean-Frédéric Poisson: Labour and economy

-Poisson is a strong French nationalist and Eurosceptic, and believes that France should be monocultural.
-He believes in a fractured government where there are intermediary governmental bodies rather than an omnipotent state.
-He and Nicolas Dupont-Aignan, leader of the nationalistic political party Debout la France, launched Lovers of France (Amoreux de la France) in 2017 to rally “French patriots” to develop a governmental program in-line with nationalist values.
-Shortly after, Yann Barthès made a comment on his news show ‘’Quotidien’’ encouraging his audience to register for the Lovers of France with false information.
-Poisson and Dupont-Aignan accused him of sabotage and filed a complaint with the Superior Audiovisual Council.

-He calls for the reinstatement of blood law, which grants French citizenship only to children born in France to French parents.
-He also believes French citizens should be able to decide what kind and how much social assistance foreign nationals receive, and that immigrants should not have access to state medical care.
-He opposes family reunification and wants to overall reduce the number of immigrants coming into France.

-Since 2015, he has been working with Syrian president Bashar al-Assad against ISIS.
-He does not support the regime itself but trusts that a partnership will better protect and strengthen both countries, and that Syria is “the key to the Middle East.”
-He has expressed interest in a treaty with Vladimir Putin and Russia to fight terrorism as well.
-He voted “no” to the Maastricht Treaty and still believes the EU should be dissolved and that French borders should be closed; he also wants to renegotiate the terms of the Schengen Agreement.
-In the event that the EU stays intact, however, he would prefer to see the biggest political responsibilities handled by the richest European countries.

 Religion

-Poisson is strongly islamophobic; while he does not have any issues with Muslims themselves, he does have "a problem [with] Islam."
+Poisson is strongly against Islam in France.
 He is in favour of suppressing the French Council of the Muslim Faith, but is unbothered by the current laws regarding wearing religious symbols.
 He wants France to dictate to Muslims what the country expects "in exchange for the guarantee of their rights, their dignity and the decency of the conditions of practice of their faith."
 Poisson is in favour of withdrawing French memory law, which criminalizes denial or minimization of the Holocaust.
 In 2016, he was criticized for anti-Semitic comments made about the danger of bending to Hillary Clinton's "Zionist lobbyists."
 Dismissal from the Republican primaries was briefly discussed and he apologized, saying he did not mean any offense and that he wanted to "reiterate here all the friendships I have for the state of Israel and for the Jewish people as a whole."

 As a Catholic, Poisson is deeply interested in returning to the "Christian roots" of France through the Constitution.
 He is also against working on Sundays.